ubyssey/volunteer/meetings/september-14.md

    1. All of our code is on GitHub

-   2. Projects and tasks are document in GitHub issues
+   2. Projects and tasks are documented in GitHub issues

       1. Sorted by difficulty \(beginner, intermediate, advanced\)